Telematics: Your Questions Answered - The Ultimate Guide

 How we helped them:

-1. Cartrack’s Geofencing feature assisted Richland’s fleet managers in creating custom virtual boundaries around their dispatch and delivery zones.
+Cartrack’s Geofencing feature assisted Richland’s fleet managers in creating custom virtual boundaries around their dispatch and delivery zones.
 This enabled them to see when their drivers reached their delivery points.
 If there were any delays, managers could contact the drivers to find out why and manage customer expectations accordingly.

-1. Cartrack’s fleet management system allowed Richland to identify problematic driver behaviour that could cause late deliveries or reflect poorly on the company’s reputation, such as harsh braking or speeding, in the form of real-time data and reports.
+Cartrack’s fleet management system allowed Richland to identify problematic driver behaviour that could cause late deliveries or reflect poorly on the company’s reputation, such as harsh braking or speeding, in the form of real-time data and reports.
 Richland management used these reports to educate drivers on their bad driving behaviour for them to improve, resulting in better productivity and customer relations.

+Richland could make informed decisions about its operations based on the automatic notifications it received about its fleet, such as fuel consumption.
+Cartrack’s fuel sensors monitor vehicles’ fuel consumption levels.
+Fleet managers could then use the fuel consumption data to assess which drivers and vehicles were more efficient and why they were more efficient.
 Data that could be assessed included the l/km per vehicle and the impact of unproductive idling.
 Managers could also see if other factors influenced the fuel consumption and productivity levels of the fleet and drivers.
 This allowed them to address these issues, resulting in an increase in productivity and a decrease in fuel costs.

 How telematics can guide fleet management in specific industries